Park So-yeon (singer): 2012–2013: Acting roles and QBS

-2017–present: Departure from MBK Entertainment
+2017–present: Departure from T-ara and solo debut

-On March 6, 2017 MBK announced that T-ara would be releasing their last album as a six-member group in May, after Boram and Soyeon's contracts ended, and the other members would remain until December 31, 2017.
-On May 7, MBK Entertainment revealed the group's plans had changed and that the new album's release had been rescheduled to June 2017, with Boram and Soyeon not participating due to the expiry of their contracts.
+On March 6, 2017 MBK announced that T-ara would be releasing their last album as a six-member group in May, after Boram and Park's contracts ended, and the other members would remain until December 31, 2017.
+On May 7, MBK Entertainment revealed the group's plans had changed and that the new album's release had been rescheduled to June 2017, with Boram and Park not participating due to the expiry of their contracts.
 On May 8, it was announced that T-ara's last performance as a six-member group would be in Taiwan concert on May 13.

 On July 11, 2020, it was announced that Park had signed with Think Entertainment.

-Other ventures
+On February 5, 2021, Park released her first ever single as a solo artist in 12 years entitled "They Are All The Same" under Think Entertainment.
+Before the release of the song, she received support from the members of T-ara.
+On March 24, 2021, Park released her second single entitled "Interview".

 Endorsements

-In February 2021, Soyeon became the exclusive model for the Korean tea brand "HOBEATEE".
+In February 2021, Park became the exclusive model for the Korean tea brand "HOBEATEE".
 In March 2021, the brand announced a 100% sold-out.
-It was also mentioned that Soyeon helped the brand's image by drawing attention from both domestic users and her overseas Chinese fans.
+It was also mentioned that Park helped the brand's image by drawing attention from both domestic users and her overseas Chinese fans.

 Personal life

-Relationship

 On January 18, 2022, Park's agency confirmed that she will marry soccer player Cho Yu-min in November 2022.
 They have been in a relationship for 3 years.
 Later, it was announced the wedding ceremony in November has been postponed until next year, due to Cho Yu-min joined the national team and planning to focus for the 2022 FIFA Qatar World Cup.
 But the couple had already registered their marriage and were a legal couple.

-Other

-On September 22, Soyeon revealed through her Instagram that she bought her mother a 3-volume apartment in Seoul's green forest area.
+On September 22, Park revealed through her Instagram that she bought her mother a 3-volume apartment in Seoul's green forest area.

+Philanthropy

+In May 2012, Park represented T-ara and attended public interest agreement ceremony to sign an agreement with TTOMA, a drinks brand for which T-ara was a model for.
+Subsequently, a portion of proceeds from T-ara's personalized drinks with the brand will be donated to the Fruit of Love Foundation.

+Park is an advocate for animal protection.
+In 2015, she participated the anti-animal abuse campaign hosted by Blue Angel Volunteer Group.
+On March 29, 2015, she held a fan sign at the 2015 K-Pet Fair.
+All proceeds went to the organization.
+In 2017, Park was revealed to have been secretly donating ₩1 million every month for 2 years to Blue Angel Volunteer Group.
+In November that year, News1 reported that Park is an honorary member of the organization.